By Andrew Cameron and Graham Williamson

 The IAM environment must support the selected patterns and ensure a managed approach that adheres to the organization’s governance and cybersecurity policy.

 There are few mainframe systems left in service, with notable exceptions in the banking industry and some government installations.
-The IAM environment will often be required to synchronise to a RACF data store to support a mainframe system.
+The IAM environment will often be required to synchronize to an older data store to support a mainframe system.

-Client-server environments can present a complex support requirement since many such systems maintain their own identity database in order to provide fine-grained access control to system functionality.
-Redevelopment of a client-server application to externalise access control decisions to an authentic authorization server can be a way to harmonise access policies across an organization.
+Client-server environments can present a complex support requirement since many such systems maintain their own identity database to provide fine-grained access control to system functionality.
+Redevelopment of a client-server application to externalize access control decisions to an authentic authorization server can be a way to harmonize access policies across an organization.

 Hub & Spoke

 Hub and spoke systems are typically only in large transaction processing systems.
 Often the only IAM touchpoint is access control for DevOps staff via a privileged access management system.